120 TOTAL CREDITS REQUIRED

 Emphasizes competitive advantages of managing information technology, including electronic commerce, data warehousing, data mining, supply chain management, enterprise resource planning, wireless and pervasive computing, cloud computing, and social networking.

 Case study course integrating business strategy and policy formulation at the upper management levels.
 Includes analysis of internal and external environmental factors (i.e., competitive, economic, legal, global, etc.) Ethics, leadership, and social responsibility are also addressed.

 Learn basic marketing principles and practices including: marketing functions and policies, consumer demand, distribution channels; branding, promotion and advertising, pricing, place and location, ethics, global, economic, and legal implications.

 This course introduces students to the concept of relational databases which many organizations use to store data.
 Students will explore how programming languages are used to retrieve the information relevant to business data-driven decision-making.
 The topics covered include creating and using relational models and data modeling with entity-relationship diagrams, retrieving information from single and multiple tables, sorting and formatting data, and creating a database with tables.

 Prerequisite(s); if any: BUS 123.

-Explore computer hardware, peripherals, and other digital media used in the commission of cybercrimes.
-You’ll spend time examining these devices, completing tasks including building, configuring, upgrading, troubleshooting, diagnosis, and repair.
+Computer hardware and peripherals and other digital media used in commission of cyber-crimes.
+Hands-on examination of devices, including building, configuring, upgrading, troubleshooting, diagnosis, and repair.

 This course provides fundamental instruction on the application of programming languages relevant to the cybersecurity domain.
 The course explores the impact that computer code has on the implementation, monitoring, and securing of computer systems against attacks and unauthorized access from a cybersecurity professional’s perspective.
 Students will design, apply, and execute relevant tasks through hands-on assignments.
 Students will use both the Windows and Linux operating system platforms to perform these tasks.